 3. Meeting Patient Expectations – Whether buying airline tickets, booking a ride or depositing a check, today’s consumers are already accustomed to receiving text messages from companies.
 With the average American sending more than 30 texts per day, text messaging has quickly become one of the most popular ways for businesses to communicate with customers, and patients are starting to expect that same type of interaction with healthcare providers.

 4. Better Patient Engagement – Not only are patients already accustomed to receiving texts, when it comes to their health, they want to receive them.
-Text message updates and reminders help patients stay connected with their providers, improving their likelihood of staying on track to meet their health goals.
+Text reminders help patients stay connected with their providers, improving their likelihood of staying on track to meet their health goals.
 Research from the American Heart Association found that automated text reminders about physical activity helped cardiology patients walk an additional 2,500 steps per day.
 And a 2017 study from the National Center for Biotechnology Information found that text messages rank among patients’ most preferred types of appointment reminders.

 5. Reaching the Baby Boomers – While the texting trend may have started among teens and young adults, the age gap in technology usage continues to shrink.
 Some 80% of adults age 65 and older have a cell phone, and 42% have a smartphone.
 And more than 90% of smartphone owners over age 50 text weekly, according to data from the annual Simmons National Consumer Survey.
 Although they may require more healthcare services as they age, today’s retirees typically stay on the go, traveling, volunteering, taking classes or working part-time.
 As a result, many are more likely to be reached on their mobile device, and providers that serve this growing demographic should seize the opportunity to engage with them through text messaging.